Who is Vikas Dubey, UP's Most-Wanted Criminal Behind Killing of 8 Policemen in Kanpur?

 New Delhi: At least eight police personnel, including Deputy Superintendent Devendra Mishra, were killed in the wee hours of Friday in a shocking firing incident in Uttar Pradesh’s Kanpur district.
 The policemen had gone to Diku village, 150 km from state capital Lucknow, to nab the prime accused, Vikas Dubey, who has been charged in over 60 criminal cases, including several murders.
-Also Read - JCBs Put up, Criminals at Height: UP DGP Explains How Police Team Was Ambushed in Kanpur
+Also Read - 'Full of Hope, Enthusiasm': PM Modi Hails Varanasi-based NGOs For Their Service Amid COVID-19

 As soon as the police teams entered the village, gunfire broke out from rooftops killing eight officials on the spot.
-Also Read - Increased Testing, Early Hospitalisation Can Curb COVID-19 in Delhi-NCR: Home Minister Shah
+Also Read - Main Vikas Dubey Hoon, Kanpurwala: From Faridabad to Ujjain, How Gangster Vikas Fled to Madhya Pradesh

 However, Dubey’s family members said that he had not returned home for the past two days and it was the police that fired at the house in the wee hours of Friday.
 Two members of the family who refused to identify themselves, said that “some people” may have come on their roof but Vikas was not present during the incident.